-Membership Intake: the process by which interested persons become members of most NPHC Organizations.
+Membership Intake: the process by which interested persons become members of NPHC or MGC organizations.
 Generally characterized by an informational meeting, an application process, an interview or series of interviews and an educational process.

 New Member: a woman or man who has accepted a fraternity sorority bid (invitation), but has not been initiated.